SMART Action Plan — Using SMART Goals to Guide Your Marketing

 You need to know what specific actions are going to be taken, and by whom, and in what time frame, and with what budget, in order to make the plan have any sort of meaning.

-Fortunately for you, we’ve created a downloadable SMART action plan worksheet — just click the button to get your free worksheet now.
+Fortunately for you, we’ve created a downloadable SMART action plan worksheet — just click the button to learn more about the worksheet.

 Happy planning, marketer.